 The entry-level Master of Science in Occupational Therapy degree at Davenport University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-The program received 7-year accreditation approval which is granted to new programs that have demonstrated exceptional education quality.
-The next full accreditation review is scheduled to occur during the 2022/2023 academic year.
+The program initially received 7-year accreditation approval in 2016 which is granted to new programs that have demonstrated exceptional education quality.
+The program has maintained accreditation in all subsequent years.
+The next full ACOTE accreditation review is scheduled to occur during the 2029/2030 academic year.

-Graduates of the Davenport MSOT program are eligible to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the Davenport University MSOT program are eligible to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this examination, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.